 As spring turns to summer, more and more boaters flock to Louisianaís many lakes, rivers, swamps, bayous, and beaches.
+If an unfortunate accident occurs those persons will be looking for the best Louisiana boating accident lawyer.
 According to the Louisiana Department of Wildlife and Fisheries, over two million people enjoy recreational boating activities on Louisiana waters each year.
 More boaters out on the water increases your chances of collision and injury.
 A fishing trip in Venice or a day out on the Gulf of Mexico can easily turn from daydream to nightmare.
-Accidents happen.
+Our New Orleans boating accident attorneys know accidents happen.
 In the unfortunate event of a boating accident, here are some key rules to remember.1.
 Know the Louisiana Rules of the Road for Vessels

 The first thing to keep in mind is prevention: avoid collisions by knowing the applicable boating safety regulations.
 In September 2003, the Louisiana Department of Wildlife and Fisheries, Wildlife and Fisheries Commission promulgated the ìRules of the Road for Vessels,î which govern the operation of vessels in Louisiana state waters.
 Boaters in Louisiana waters must comply with these rules, and any violation is treated as prima-facie evidence of careless or reckless operation.

 The Rules of the Road for Vessels are as follows:

 - Vessels passing head-on shall each keep to their respective right.

 - A vessel overtaking another vessel may do so on either side, but must grant the right-of-way to the vessel being overtaken.

 - When vessels are passing at right angles, the vessel on the left will yield right-of-way to vessel on the right.